FoundryApp/foundry-cli/README.md

 ### Field `users`
 The same way you can [emulate](#field-firestore) Firestore database for your development you can also emulate Firebase Auth users.<br/>

-You have two options how to fill the emulated uses:
+You have two options on how to fill the emulated uses:
 1. Directly with JSON strings
 ```yaml
 users: